 Remove/pull out the battery protective tab from the left side of the control assembly.
 The water heater is now ready for normal operation.
-To keep your water heater working safely and efficiently and extend its life, perform maintenance according to the suggested maintenance schedule.
-See "Maintenance," page 25.
+To keep your water heater working safely and efficiently and extend its life, perform maintenance according to the schedule on page 26.